diku-dk/futhark-website/blog/2026-06-18-data-parallel-pretty-printing.md

-above), and the main question is now how to expose pretty-printing as a reusable library - a problem that was solved decades ago in other languages, but the field of data paralellism is a wonderful place to be if you enjoy turning easy problems into hard problems.
+above), and the main question is now how to expose pretty-printing as a reusable library - a problem that was solved decades ago in other languages, but the field of data paralellism is a wonderful place to be if you enjoy turning easy problems into hard problems...